-Tengku Zafrul Abdul Aziz Minister Ministry of Investment, Trade and Industry t is with great pride that I present the inaugural Ministry of Investment, Trade and Industry (MITI) 2024 Sustainability Report, marking a significant milestone in our commitment to a sustainable future.
+Tengku Zafrul Abdul Aziz Minister Ministry of Investment, Trade and Industry sustainable future.
 The objective with this report is to convey a detailed account of our Environmental, Social and Governance (ESG) efforts, ambitions and impacts to our stakeholders.
 This report not only serves to provide a fundamental understanding of our sustainability baseline performance, and but also allows us to identify areas of improvement.

-Message from Secretary General
+Message from the Secretary General, MITI